-The plastic cups are most often manufactured using polyvinyl chloride(PVC), dioxin material, and vinyl chloride.
-In addition to making the plastic more resilient, these materials are cheaper in the long run.
+The plastic cups are often manufactured using polyvinyl chloride(PVC), dioxin material, and vinyl chloride.
+In addition to making plastic more resilient, these materials are cheaper in the long run.

-But because of its characteristic of breaking the link with the parent material, it contributes to health risk.
-One of the vital chemicals considered to be the first known human carcinogenic substance is vinyl chloride.
+But because of its characteristic of breaking the link with the parent material, it contributes to health risks.
+As a result, vinyl chloride is one of the vital chemicals considered to be the first known human carcinogenic substance.

 Similarly, formaldehyde components can lead to nasal cancer and leukemia.
 Phthalates are also responsible for acting as the pseudo-human hormone that easily leads to girls’ puberty.
-In later years, it may also lead to developing breast cancer.
+Unfortunately, in later years, it may also lead to developing breast cancer.

 Finally, many human illnesses are remotely related to the practice of drinking coffee in a plastic cup.
 These illnesses include mammary gland stimulation, respiratory disorders, diabetes, prostate cancer cell stimulation, etc.

 Thankfully, the harmful plastic elements are easily eliminated from the body’s system.
 However, it will require you to engage in these practices.